-Tay-Sachs disease is caused by a deficiency in an ezyme that is needed for your brain to function properly.
+Tay-Sachs disease is caused by a deficiency in an enzyme that is needed for the brain to function properly.
 That deficiency is caused by a problem with the HEXA gene.

 Tay-Sachs disease is an autosomal recessive disorder, which means that a child must inherit faulty HEXA genes from both parents to have Tay-Sachs disease.
 If both parents are carriers of faulty HEXA genes there is a:

 - 1 in 4 chance that a child will be healthy and not a carrier

 - 1 in 4 chance that a child will inherit Tay-Sachs disease

 - 1 in 2 chance that a child will be healthy, but a carrier

 If one parent is a carrier, there is 1 in 2 chance of a child also becoming a carrier.

 In Australia, there are genetics screening programs offered for high school students of Ashkenazi Jewish heritage, who have a one in 25 likelihood of being carrying a faulty HEXA gene.

 The screening is not perfect and will pick up only the most common problems with the HEXA gene.

 If your heritage puts you at risk of being a carrier of Tay-Sachs disease, talk to your doctor.